 As we have described in a previous post, all service calls to backend systems are made via the Hystrix fault tolerance layer (which was recently open sourced, along with its dashboard) that isolates the dynamic endpoints and the API Service Layer from the inevitable failures that occur while executing billions of network calls each day from the API to backend systems.

 The Hystrix layer is inherently mutlti-threaded due to its use of threads for isolating dependencies and thus is leveraged for concurrent execution of blocking calls to backend systems.
-These asynchronous requests are then composed together via the functional reactive framework.
+These asynchronous requests are then composed together via the reactive framework.

 Backend Services and Dependencies